Jacob Astley, 1st Baron Astley of Reading: Life

 At the outbreak of the First English Civil War in 1642 he at once joined Charles, and was made Major-General of the Foot (infantry)—the cavalry was under the command of his former student Prince Rupert.
 His characteristic battle-prayer at the Battle of Edgehill has become famous: "O Lord, Thou knowest how busy I must be this day.
 If I forget Thee, do not thou forget me" which he followed promptly with the order "March on, boys!"
 Both sides' troops were poorly trained and both sides claimed the battle to be a victory, but the outcome was inconclusive and it would take a further three years of civil war before the Royalists lost to the Parliamentarians.

 Astley was loyal supporter of the Crown throughout the First Civil War, while his own region of East Anglia was strongly Parliamentarian.
 His opposite number in the Parliamentarians was Philip Skippon, another Norfolkman.
 At Gloucester Astley commanded a division, and at the First Battle of Newbury he led the infantry of the royal army.
 With Ralph Hopton, in 1644, he served at Arundel and Cheriton.
 He was not present at Cheriton, although his son, Bernard, probably was, as his regiment of foot was certainly there.
 At the second Battle of Newbury he made a gallant and memorable defence of Shaw House.
 He was made a baron by King Charles, and at the Battle of Naseby he once more commanded the main body of the infantry.

 He afterwards served in the west, and with 3,000 men fought stubbornly but vainly at the Battle of Stow-on-the-Wold (March 1646), the last pitched battle of the First Civil War.
-He surrendered to the Parliamentarians with the words "Well, boys, you have done your work, now you may go and play—if you don't fall out among yourselves".
+He surrendered to the Parliamentarians with the prophetic words "Well, boys, you have done your work, now you may go and play—if you don't fall out among yourselves".